davidecavaliere/guess-the-number/README.md

 # Guess the number

-Hello guys at HCL.
 This is my attempt to build a guess the number app.

 I used my usual working enviroment which is based on the angular-fullstack-generator for yeoman (a.k.a. yo) plus some more things I added like angular material.
 It's probably a bit overkilled for this test but it's something I'm familiar with.